-Nextdoor is the app where you connect to the neighbourhoods that matter to you.
+Nextdoor is where you connect to the neighbourhoods that matter to you so you can belong.

 By bringing neighbours and organisations together, we can cultivate a kinder world where everyone has a neighbourhood they can rely on.

 Neighbours around the world turn to Nextdoor daily to receive trusted information, give and get help, and build real-world connections with those nearby — neighbours, businesses, and public services.

 Building connections in the real world is a universal human need.
 That truth, and the reality that neighbourhoods are among the most important communities in our lives, have been guiding principles for Nextdoor since the beginning.

 - 285,000 neighbourhoods globally

 - Nearly 1 in 3 U.S. households